 For the purposes of FIRST Robotics Competition, any device connected to the OPERATOR CONSOLE is considered a control device because REFEREES are not expected to differentiate between devices that can or cannot control the ROBOT.

 H403 Let the ROBOT do its thing.
 During AUTO, DRIVE TEAMS may not directly or indirectly interact with ROBOTS or OPERATOR CONSOLES unless for personal safety, OPERATOR CONSOLE safety, or pressing an E-Stop.
-A HUMAN PLAYER feeding CARGO to their ROBOT is an exception to this rule.

 Violation: FOUL and YELLOW CARD